Alligator Breaks Into Florida Home & Raids Wine Cabinet

 “Yes.”
 Mary responded.

-According to Fox News, a different woman who was delivering newspapers called 911 shortly before Wicshhusen to report the massive alligator thrashing outside of the home.
+According to Fox News, a different woman who was delivering newspapers called 911 shortly before Wischhusen to report the massive alligator thrashing outside of the home.
 The woman explained to the 911 operator that she called out of concern for the homeowner as it was hanging out right outside the front door.

-Other than being a traumatic experience for Wicshhusen, Clearwater authorities were able to respond and intervene before anyone was seriously hurt.
+Other than being a traumatic experience for Wischhusen, Clearwater authorities were able to respond and intervene before anyone was seriously hurt.

 See you later, alligator ????
 A scaly 11-foot-long gator broke into a Clearwater home overnight through some low windows in their kitchen.
 Clearwater Police officers and a trapper responded to the scene to capture and remove the gator.
 There were no injuries. pic.twitter.com/jsOxRNfkEV